qpdf/qpdf/README-maintainer.md

   `make_dist` verifies this consistency, and CI fails if they are inconsistent.

-* Update release notes in manual.
-Review version control history.
+* Review version control history.
 Update release date in `manual/release-notes.rst`.
 Change "not yet released" to an actual date for the release.

 * Commit changes with title "Prepare x.y.z release"